veler/clipboardzanager/README.md

 # ClipboardZanager

-ClipboardZanager is a clipboard manager for ``Windows 10``.
+ClipboardZanager is a clipboard manager for ``Windows 10`` initiated by Etienne BAUDOUX in 2010.
 It is designed to keep a history of what the user copies in Windows and let him or her reuse it later.
+Since August 28th, 2017, ClipboardZanager is open source and is developed with the help of contributors.

 The main features of ClipboardZanager are :
 * Clipboard conservation.